Cuca (footballer, born 1963)

-Alexi Stival (born 7 June 1963), known as Cuca (/pt/), is a Brazilian professional football coach and former player.
-He was recently the head coach of Atlético Mineiro.
+Alexi Stival (born 7 June 1963), known as Cuca (/pt/), is a Brazilian professional football coach, former player and convicted rapist.
+He is the current head coach of Santos.

 Cuca played as a forward, winning Campeonato Gaúcho titles for Grêmio and Internacional, while also featuring for Palmeiras and Santos, among others.
 He made one appearance for the Brazil national team in 1991.

 Since his retirement, Cuca has been the head coach of a number of clubs, mostly in his native country.
 He has led nine of the Big 12, winning the Campeonato Brasileiro Série A with Palmeiras in 2016 and Atlético Mineiro in 2021, and also lifting the 2013 Copa Libertadores with the latter.

 Personal life

-Born in Curitiba, Paraná, Cuca started playing football to help covering the expenses of a heart surgery for his father Dirceu.
+Born in Curitiba, Paraná, Cuca started playing football to help cover the expenses of a heart surgery for his father Dirceu.
 His nickname Cuca was created by his older brother Amauri: their parents used to mock Amauri when the boy was fooling around by saying that the city's police officer, nicknamed Cucla, would catch him on the act; once the little brother arrived at home and was described as "very handsome" by their mother, Amauri, in an attempt to mock his brother, called him Cuca in a reference to the police officer Cucla, not knowing that his nickname had an L.

 Cuca is married to Rejane since 1985, and has two daughters, Maiara and Natasha.
 He is a practising Roman Catholic.
 Cuca's younger brother Cuquinha was also a footballer; a midfielder, he only had a short career before starting to work as his assistant in 1999.
 Their elder brother, Amauri, was a central defender who also played professionally.

 On 7 November 2020, while coaching Santos, Cuca tested positive for COVID-19, being immediately transferred to the Hospital Sírio-Libanês.